sn3d/testdata/README.md

 ### Basic usage

-Let's assume we have `helloworld_test.go` and `testdata`, where is `helloworld.txt`.
+Let's assume we have `helloworld_test.go` and `testdata` folder, where is `helloworld.txt`.
 The unit test will load the text from file, append new text and save it.

 ```go